pulumi/docs/pulumi-hugo/themes/default/content/resources/how-to-migrate-to-pulumi-from-terraform/index.md

 ---
 # Name of the event, <= 60 characters
-title: Streamlining AI/ML Workflows on GKE with Pulumi
+title: How to migrate to Pulumi from Terraform
-meta_desc: Learn to harness the capabilities of GPUs and TPUs effortlessly, empowering data scientists to focus on model development rather than infrastructure management.
+meta_desc: Learn how to build on top of your existing Terraform codebases with Pulumi or replace Terraform entirely.
-meta_image: /images/resources/streamlining-ai-ml-workflows-gke-josh-jay.png
+meta_image:

 # A featured webinar will display first in the list.
 featured: false